BabuinoControllers/IOTBox_StarterKit/md/DOORS.md

 ```

 ## Operative Modes
-Switches and doors have two operative modes: bistable mode (On/Off) or monostable mode (pulsed).
+Switches and Doors have two operative modes: bistable mode (On/Off) or monostable mode (pulsed).
 In bistable mode the state is controlled by the user and can be ON or OFF.
-In monostable mode, instead, the output change status for a programmable time and switch back to the original state after that time.
+In monostable mode, instead, the output change status for a programmable time and switches back to the original state after that time.

-To set mode relevant set metod shall be used as reported below.
-Important: set methods only change fuiled value oflocal object.
-After setting update method shall be called in order to make the change effective on the device.
+The methods below set the operation mode of the Door.
+Important: set methods only change field values of the local object instance.
+After setting, update() method shall be called in order to make the change effective on the device.

 ```
  door.setMode(Door.SE_DOOR_MODE_PULSE);